 CVWD, in collaboration with the other Agencies, has engaged the USGS to study land subsidence in the Mission Creek Subbasin.
-The USGS initiated this study in 2021, and have evaluated groundwater level data, evaluated the status of existing benchmarks, and identified locations for three additional benchmarks.
-Construction of the three new benchmarks and the first round of measurements are planned for early 2023.
+The USGS initiated this study in 2021, and has evaluated groundwater level data, evaluated the status of existing benchmarks, and identified locations for three additional benchmarks.
+In WY 2022-2023, three new benchmarks were completed in the Mission Creek Subbasin and high precision global positioning system (GPS) measurements were taken at the new benchmarks.
+The USGS continued to work on analysis of measurements and groundwater levels with a final study report expected by June 30, 2025.